Daily Tech Navigator

 Where can I get the best price on these batteries in the UK? +

-Amazon.co.uk is consistently cheapest for Anker SOLIX, EcoFlow, Jackery, and Bluetti portable units in the UK — usually 10–20% below the manufacturer's direct prices.
-Black Friday and Amazon Prime Day are the deepest discount windows: Anker C1000 has been seen as low as £349 during Prime Day.
-Buying through Amazon also gives you a hassle-free UK returns path if a unit arrives faulty.
+Amazon.co.uk is usually competitive and convenient for Anker SOLIX, EcoFlow, Jackery, and Bluetti portable units, and often runs below the manufacturer's direct price — but compare manufacturer stores and retailers like Argos and Currys before buying.
+Black Friday and Prime Day are the deepest discount windows: the Anker C1000 has been seen around £349 during sales.
+Buying through Amazon also gives a hassle-free UK returns path if a unit arrives faulty.

 Does this work for renters and flats? +